 In recent years, there have been outbreaks of epidemics in various countries.
-Recently, there was an outbreak of a novel strain of coronavirus (COVID-19) in China, which has spread rapidly to several parts of the world.
+There was an outbreak of a novel strain of coronavirus (COVID-19) in China in early 2020, which has spread rapidly to several parts of the world.
 COVID-19 has resulted in quarantines, travel restrictions, and the temporary closure of stores and facilities throughout China and several other parts of the world.
-In March 2020, the World Health Organization declared COVID-19 a pandemic.
+In March 2020, the World Health Organization ("WHO") declared COVID-19 a pandemic.
+WHO declared that COVID-19 was no longer a "global health emergency" in May 2023.

-Consequently, our results of operations may be adversely, and may be materially, affected, to the extent that the COVID-19 pandemic or any other epidemic harms the global economy in general and in particular the locations of our workforce or revenue generating regions.
-Any potential impact to our results will depend on, to a large extent, future developments and new information that may emerge regarding the duration and severity of the COVID-19 pandemic and the actions taken by government authorities and other entities to contain the COVID-19 pandemic or treat its impact, almost all of which are beyond our control.
+Consequently, our results of operations may be adversely, and may be materially, affected, to the extent that the changes of the COVID-19 screening policy of local governments or any other epidemic harms the global economy in general and in particular the locations of our workforce or revenue generating regions.
+Any potential impact to our results will depend on, to a large extent, future developments and new information that may emerge regarding the duration and severity of the COVID-19 or any other epidemic and the actions taken by government authorities and other entities to contain the COVID-19 or any other epidemic or treat its impact, almost all of which are beyond our control.
 Many regions and countries across the world continue to experience significant outbreaks with some regions and countries where business and travel had been reopening now shutting down again in response to new outbreaks.
-The COVID-19 outbreak has also been seasonal in nature such that it may worsen on an annual basis during the winter months across the world causing disruption to business locally and internationally and the resulting financial impact that has already occurred and that may continue to occur cannot be reasonably estimated at this time.
-Current and potential impacts on our Group include, but are not limited to, the following:
+The COVID-19 outbreak has also been seasonal and mild in nature such that it may worsen on an annual basis during the winter months across the world causing disruption to business locally and internationally during the winter months on an annual basis.